Housing Affordability

 Housing Affordability Main Image

+I particularly know the importance of affordable housing.
 I grew up in inner-city Melbourne in public housing in the 70s and 80s.
 Having access to affordable housing helped level the playing field, it offered my family real equality of opportunity.
-Despite challenges and some prejudices I faced, it gave me the chance to succeed based on merit and hard work.
+Despite challenges and prejudices, it gave me the chance to succeed based on merit and hard work.

 We're building 1.2 million new homes.
 Helping you build, rent, buy.